Vincent Groves: Criminal career

 Groves returned to Denver to live with his parents.
 With the support of his father, Vincent bought a blue AMC Concord and found a job as a janitor, working both at one of the local churches and at a department store.
 In his spare time, he visited one of the main streets on Colfax Avenue, where prostitution and drug trafficking were beginning to flourish due to social and economic upheavals, with the highest crime rates at the time being recorded.
 In March 1987, he met 20-year-old prostitute Sheila Washington on Colfax Avenue.
 Having paid for her services, Groves drove her to a motel, where, after sharing drugs together, he beat and attempted to strangle her.
 Motel residents overheard noises coming from the room, after which Groves fled the scene.
 Washington survived the ordeal and managed to describe her assailant and his car, but couldn't give a name, thanks to which Groves avoided detection.
 In August 1988, Washington identified his car and reported it to the police.
 At the same time, Groves became a suspect in the murders of more than 20 Denver girls, all of whom had been strangled.
 The investigators found that Groves was familiar with the victims and was a known drug dealer among the pimps and prostitutes on Colfax Avenue, even being the last person seen with the victims in some cases.
-Based on circumstantial evidence and testimonies, Vincent Groves was arrested on September 1, 1988 and interrogated.
+Based on circumstantial evidence and testimonies, Vincent Groves was arrested on September 1, 1988, and interrogated.
 During said interrogation, he categorically denied any involvement and insisted on his innocence.
-A blood sample was taken from him, and his parents, ex-wife and a number of acquaintances interrogated.
+A blood sample was taken from him, and his parents, ex-wife and a number of acquaintances were interrogated.
 His car and apartments were searched, but no incriminating evidence was found against him, as a result of which he was ultimately charged only with assaulting Sheila Washington.
 In a lawsuit that opened in early 1989, Groves claimed that he was acting in self-defense, after Washington stole $1,600 and tried to attack him, which was supported by the fact that she had been convicted of cocaine possession at the time.
 Since he was able to prove that she was a drug addict prone to committing such offenses, in February of that year, Groves was acquitted.